-III.
-Cyber security awareness raising and training
+(III) Cyber security awareness raising and training

-All new employees must undergo obligatory information security awareness training with themes covering new forms of threats and attacks, cyber security concept and protection, the Company's information security policies and regulations, recognition of phishing emails, emergency response and reporting, and rules regarding rewards and punishments.
-The cyber security seminar is held for senior managers on a yearly basis.
-All personnel using the information systems must participate in information security courses every year.
-Managers and personnel responsible for information security shall take part in professional information security training annually.
-Several phishing email drills (social engineering drills) are conducted per year to test the employees for their vigilance against information security threats
+- All new employees must undergo obligatory information security awareness training with themes covering new forms of threats and attacks, cyber security concept and protection, the Company's information security policies and regulations, recognition of phishing emails, emergency response and reporting, and rules regarding rewards and punishments. - The cyber security seminar is held for senior managers on a yearly basis. - All personnel using the information systems must participate in information security courses every year. - Managers and personnel responsible for information security shall take part in professional information security training annually. - Several phishing email drills (social engineering drills) are conducted per year to test the employees's vigilance against information security threats.
+Employees who didn't pass the will need to take email security training, complete the (Root Cause and Correction Action) report, and submit it to its center head. - In 2023, courses such as "Secure Software Development Lifecycle SSDLC", "API Development Security," and "Mobile App Security Development" were included in the company's e-learning platform for employees. - In 2023, "Secure Software Development Lifecycle SSDLC" was included in the compulsory courses for software development employees (including information center system developers, R&D unit software developers, marketing and customer service system developers, etc.), including new and existing employees.